Danielle Williams

-Danielle Gracia Williams (born 14 September 1992) is a Jamaican track and field athlete specialising in the sprint hurdles.
-She is best known for winning the gold medal at the 2015 World Championships.
-In addition, she won two medals at Summer Universiades, bronze in 2013 and gold in 2015, and represented her country at the 2013 World Championships.
+Danielle Gracia Williams (born 14 September 1992) is a Jamaican track and field athlete specialising in the 100 metres hurdles.
+She is best known for winning gold medals at the 2015 World Championships and at the 2023 World Championships.
+In addition, she won a bronze medal at the 2019 World Championships, won two medals at Summer Universiades, bronze in 2013 and gold in 2015, won silver medals at the 2018 Commonwealth Games and the 2018 NACAC Championships, and represented her country at the 2013 World Championships, all in the 100 m hurdles.

-Williams has personal bests of 12.32 seconds in the [100 metres hurdles] (2019) and 7.75 seconds in the 60 metres hurdles (2022).

 Her older sister, Shermaine, is also a hurdler.